THE FIRST HOLLAND TUNNEL GALLERY

 See WHAT'S HAPPENING and EXHIBITIONS for more details

-In November 1997 Dutch artist Paulien Lethen used the Home Depot garden shed model Chelsea, 8 x 10 ft./2 ½ x 3 m, she had installed in her backyard for plants in the winter, as an exhibition space.
+In November 1997 Dutch artist Paulien Lethen used the Home Depot garden shed in her backyard - model Chelsea, 8 x 10 ft./ 2 ½ x 3 m, -for an exhibition in a Williamsburg art tour weekend.
 Holland Tunnel Gallery was born.
 From 1997-2007 Lethen presented a monthly show schedule.
+Momentarily there are exhibitions again regularly.
 Every exhibition became a unique installation with interaction between art and the unusual space.
 The gallery gained recognition in the international art world and became a neighborhood icon as a microcosm of local and international talent.
 Roberta Smith, art critic of The New York Times, reported: "One of the quirkiest spaces in Williamsburg is Holland Tunnel, on South Third Street, a front-runner for first place as the tiniest gallery in the metropolitan area.”

 PARIKIA PAROS GREECE